jmusila/jmusila/README.md

 I build scalable web applications, APIs, and data-driven systems with a focus on performance and clean architecture.

 ## 💡 What I Do
-- Design and develop REST APIs with Flask & PHP
+- Design and develop REST APIs with Laravel & Node.js, Next.js, Flask
 - Build full-stack web apps using React & Laravel
 - Work with SQL databases to create reliable, scalable systems
 - Turn complex ideas into simple, usable products